manhtai/manhtai.github.io/content/posts/get-plain-json-from-mongodb-in-go.md

 draft: false
 ---

-When reading data from MongoDB using Go, we encounter with a JSON generic field that may be an object or an array, which itself may contain nested objects or arrays.
+When reading data from MongoDB using Go, we encounter a struct with a JSON generic field that may be an object or an array, which itself may contain nested objects or arrays.

-We only need the plain JSON in this case because we already got the parsing code to convert generic JSON object to specific structs.
+We only need the plain JSON in this case because we already got the parsing code to convert the generic JSON object to specific structs.

 To hold unprocessed BSON, we declare our field `bson.RawValue`: